-To learn more about the side effects of antibiotics talk to your doctor about the known risks of the specific antibiotic they prescribe.
+To learn more about the side effects of antibiotics for UTI talk to your doctor about the known risks of the specific antibiotic they prescribe.

-If you’ve been taking antibiotics for several days and see no improvement with your UTI there are two main possibilities:
+If you’ve taken antibiotics for UTI for several days and see no improvement with your UTI, there are two common possibilities: